codershivam96/GitLab-Practical/README.md

 The Weather Forecast Website provides real-time weather updates, forecasts, and climate trends for various locations worldwide.
 This project helps users plan their day with accurate weather information, including temperature, precipitation, and air quality.

 Features
-Location-Based Forecasts – Get real-time weather updates for any city or region.
+Location-Based Forecasts – Get real-time weather updates for any city or

 7-Day Weather Prediction – View a weekly forecast with temperature, humidity, and precipitation chances.